IvonneK/bamizon-mysql/README.md

-bamizon-mysql
+bamazon-mysql

-#Bamizon storefront
+#Bamazon storefront
-Bamizon is similar to the Amazon storefront.
-Bamizon uses mySQL and node.js.<br> The app gives customers the ability to place an order.
+Bamazon is similar to the Amazon storefront.
+Bamazon uses mySQL and node.js.<br> The app gives customers the ability to place an order.
 The customer starts with a an option to select from a list of items.
 The npm package used is inquirer.
 The apps posts the activity processed.
-If an order is places the app removes the stock item from Bamizon's inventory.<br>
+If an order is places the app removes the stock item from Bamazon's inventory.<br>
 The bamazon.sql file in this repo contains data exported from the database.<br>

 ## What it looks like: